-You will find New Zealand’s Lectionary Te Maramataka 2020 PDF online (1.51 MB – click link to download).
-Page numbers of the printed booklet are identical to the online version.
+You will find New Zealand’s Lectionary Te Maramataka 2021 PDF online (1.57 MB – click link to download).

 This post is just a collection of comments from a quick first glance.
 There is much in a publication such as this that is good and is of value, helping connect to the world-wide church, and back through the traditions of the centuries, while grounding us in this place in the South Pacific, at this time.
-Those tend to mostly be when the lectionary booklet expresses what we have agreed together – including celebrations of days that are international and ecumenical, as well as of persons who have expressed God’s love and life on these shores.
+Those resources that are good and of value tend to mostly be when the lectionary booklet expresses what we have agreed together – including celebrations of days that are international and ecumenical, as well as of persons who have expressed God’s love and life on these shores.

 In a document like a lectionary, the devil, of course, is in the detail.
 That detail will, for some, appear as nitpicking (gnatpicking?).
 Pleasingly, some errors noted on this site in previous years have been corrected.

-On page 46 begins readings for “the 3rd Week of Lent”.
-Should that be “in Lent”?
-Furthermore, these readings are said to originate in “CWL” – there is no indication what CWL stands for or its status in our church or why there are not similar readings provided for the 1st and 2nd weeks “of Lent”.
+On page 44 begins readings for “the 3rd Week of Lent”.
+These readings are said to originate in “CWL” – there is no indication what CWL stands for or its status in our church or why there are not similar readings provided for the 1st and 2nd weeks of Lent.

 [Furthermore, as an aside, where does “Eastertide” come from in this lectionary booklet?
 Our formularies consistently call this “The Season of Easter”.]

 DEL (please correct me if I am wrong) has no official status in our Church.
-I personally put the DEL alongside my commitment to the 3-year way of organising Sunday readings (in which RCL stands).
-But that’s just my own appreciation of the most followed system for reading the Bible systematically.
+I personally put the DEL alongside my commitment to the 3-year way of organising Sunday readings (the tradition in which RCL stands).
+But that’s just my own appreciation of the most-followed system for reading the Bible systematically.
 In the Anglican Church of Or, while there looks to be no indication that this is so, DEL has no authorised status in our church, whilst the 3-year Sunday system (including RCL) is a vowed-and-signed-up-to-use requirement.